davidtchiu/davidtchiu.github.io/teaching/cs475/hwk0.vscode/index.md

 #### Student Outcomes
 - Setting up VS code for remote development on a Linux server
-- Compiling and running your first C program
+- Compiling and running your first C program for this class

 #### Installing Development Tools